Jide-Jimoh/MTC_ModernCloudEnvWorkshop/README.md

 Microsoft and it's partners are here to help you close that space, help you reach higher - to a modern cloud.
 We are here to help you, and your business, finally... **MOVE UP!**

 Move (Apps & Infrastructure) Up to a Modern Cloud, transform IT into a Strategic Asset and Center of Business Innovation.
-Get *hand-on* and see how to:
+Get *hands-on* and see how to:

 * **Security**: Protect on-prem, in the cloud and transport in between with [Palo Alto Networks (Lab)](Labs/PaloAlto).